Dcfgvy/cripton-project/README.md

         Filebase
 ```

 As most other web-based applications, Cripton is generally split into backend and frontend that communicate with each other via REST API.
-Backend is built on NestJS, ...
+Backend is built on NestJS — a progressive Node.js framework, and frontend — on Angular.
+Because the app is built around the Solana blockchain, external libraries like `@solana/web3.js`, `@metaplex-foundation/umi`, and `@solana/wallet-adapter` are heavily used for building transactions, communicating with user wallets, and generally interacting with Solana on both frontend and backend.

+More details on the stack used:
+- Frontend uses [PrimeNG](https://v19.primeng.org/) components & styles library for UI.
+In the mindmap you can also see libraries `solana-vanity-gpu`, `WebGPU-Ed25519-Scalar-Multiplication`, `WebGPU-SHA512`, and `WebGPU-Base58`, which were all customly created for Cripton with one goal in mind: <b>perform [vanity keypair](https://www.reddit.com/r/BitcoinBeginners/comments/7y8i6k/what_is_a_vanity_key/) search on the GPU directly in the browser</b>.
+For this task Cripton uses <b>WebGPU</b> — a relatively new JavaScript API for general-purpose GPU computing.
+More on that in the Features section.
+- Backend follows a pretty common Nest app architecture.
+It uses [PostgreSQL](https://www.postgresql.org/) as its database, which is mainly needed to just store service prices, referral links information, and links to images and token metadata files in the [IPFS storage](https://ipfs.tech/).
+IPFS is a decentralized file system where all the user-uploaded data like token metadata and images actually lives.
+Cripton supports [Pinata](https://pinata.cloud/) and [Filebase](https://filebase.com/) as [IPFS pinning services](https://pinata.cloud/blog/what-is-an-ipfs-pinning-service/), currently Filebase is used in production.

 ## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform
+### Vanity keypair search on the GPU
+ `WebGPU-SHA512` and `WebGPU-Base58` contain [WGSL](https://www.w3.org/TR/WGSL/) ...

 ## Run locally

 ## Running Tests